ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend 1.md

 Hear that?
 That's your inner voice telling you what's wrong.

 Draw on your education
-It's clear to me that
-Freud once said that a man must kill his father to bed his mother.
+It's clear that you've externalized your fraught maternal relationship and latched onto the clo Freud once said that a man must kill his father to bed his mother.
 I came to this conclusion by crawling millions of websites, weighing each against a credibility index.
 Would you like the full quote?

 The full quote